riceissa/issarice.com/wiki/r-explainlikeimfive.md

 to the subreddit, I believe), and over 5,000 logged-in users viewing the subreddit in the past 15 minutes (I write this on a Sunday afternoon), so it seems quite popular.

+I am less impressed with the answers than with the questions.
+The answers tend to claim they are "experts" or have "worked in the industry" or something along those lines, but are rarely sourced.
+The voting on reddit also makes it such that the highest-upvoted answers are not the ones that are closest to reality, most comprehensive, easiest to understand, etc.